Jeff MacFarlane’s Rough Road to 203 Mini Transat

 The Cutty Sark Sails into the 21st Century

 In 2008, the world’s only surviving clipper ship, the Cutty Sark, suffered a disastrous fire that came close to destroying the entire hull in its permanent drydock beside the River Thames in Greenwich.
-This news was especially shocking for me … Continue reading
+This news was especially shocking for me because I grew up less than a mile from the great ship and considered it… Continue reading The Cutty Sark Sails into the 21st Century

 2016: 25 Years Since Gerard d’Aboville’s Trans-Pacific Row